 - Blow bubbles for baby.
 Let baby touch them, watch them soar through sky and pop when they land.

-- Wrap a table in plastic and spray shaving cream.
-Encourage baby to explore the shaving cream with hands, brushes, spatulas or plastic spoons.
+- Wrap a table in plastic and spray shaving cream on top.
+Encourage baby to explore the shaving cream with hands, brushes, spatulas, or plastic spoons.

 - Fill up a bucket with blocks of different sizes, textures, and colors.
 Ensure that none are small enough to be swallowed if baby decides to explore them with their mouth.
 Allow baby to explore the blocks with all of their senses.